aspuru-guzik-group/MERMES/README.md

 Users can easily tailor MERMES for their own tasks by replacing the prompts and single-shot examples with their own.

 Note:  MERMES currently only accepts HTMLs from RSC and Nature Portfolio journals.
-We will extended MERMES to automatically mine other document formats (PDF, XML etc.) and from other publishers in future updates.
+We will extend MERMES to automatically mine other document formats (PDF, XML etc.) and from other publishers in future updates.

 ## 1. Setup